You need a vision and here is how with step-by-step guide incl. vision boardDo you have a clear vision for your life?

 - Is the desired goal right for you in all circumstances of your life?

 - Is your goal appropriate in all your personal relationships?

-- What will having your goal give you that you do not now have?
+- What will reaching your goal give you that you do not now have?

-- What will having your goal cause you to lose?
+- What will reaching your goal cause you to lose?

 - Is your goal achievable?